e9t/google-keywords/README.md

 - TARGET: Either 'news' or 'blog'
 - QUERYLIST: List of queries
 - HTMLPATH: Path to save html files.
-(Paths should end with a slash ('/')
+(Paths should end with a slash)
 - KEYWORDPATH = 'data/keywords/'
 - NCRAWLPAGES: Number of search pages to crawl from Google
 - DELIMS: Delimiters for parsing words in HTML page